jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 I'm also fond of declaring attributes and methods as `final` when possible.
 Since the design features Template Method, I want to ensure that extending classes don't violate Template Method behaviors by overriding them, even if unintentionally.
 This becomes important later when composites and registries interact, and without `final`, subtle overrides could silently violate Prototype acquisition semantics while still compiling correctly.

 ## Shape
-The contract is declared in Shape.
+The contract is declared in `Shape`.

 <img src="/assets/Prototype6.png" alt="Shape UML"  width = "30%" align="center" style="padding-right: 35px;">